victoriasquadron.ca

 Pre-requisites: Advanced Piloting, Piloting or Seamanship

-Junior Navigator is the first of a two-part program of study in offshore (open coast) navigation.
+Boat 6: Junior Navigator (Celestial Navigation) is the first of a two-part program of study in offshore (open coast) navigation.
 It is designed as a practical, how-to course using GPS for offshore navigation with sun sight taking using a sextant as a backup technique.
 The more advanced techniques for other celestial bodies and sights are covered in the subsequent Navigation Course.

 JN subject matter includes: basic concepts of celestial navigation; how to use the mariner's sextant to take sights of the sun; the importance and techniques of accurate time determination; use of the Nautical Almanac: how to reduce sights to establish lines of position (LOPs); and the use of GPS, special charts, plotting sheets and other navigational data for offshore positioning and passage planning.